Benny Walker Charitable Trust

 - Think big and long-term: The trust makes substantial multi-year commitments (£1.4 million over 5 years).
 Proposals should match this strategic, transformational scale.

-- Geographic specificity is essential: Your project must benefit Cumbria, particularly Allerdale and Copeland.
+- Geographic specificity is essential: Your project must benefit Cumbria, particularly Cumberland.
 Clearly demonstrate local impact in these specific communities.

 - Multi-year partnerships are preferred: Frame proposals as 5-year strategic partnerships rather than one-off projects.
 Show sustainability beyond initial funding.

-- Focus on access and barriers: Emphasize how your project removes barriers for underserved populations—economically disadvantaged youth, geographically isolated communities, or those lacking access to quality education/cultural resources.
+- Focus on access and barriers: Emphasise how your project removes barriers for underserved populations—economically disadvantaged youth, geographically isolated communities, or those lacking access to quality education/cultural resources.

-- Collaborate: Projects involving partnerships between established institutions and local organizations appear strongly favored.
+- Collaborate: Projects involving partnerships between established institutions and local organisations appear strongly favoured.
 Show how you'll work with others.

 - Expect relationship-based grantmaking: Without an open application process, building a relationship with the trust is likely necessary.
 Direct engagement and alignment with trustees' vision appears key.